freeCodeCamp/freeCodeCamp/README.md

 ### Platform, Build and Deployment Status

-The build and deployment status for the code is marked in [our DevOps Guide](/docs/devops.md).
-And our general platform status for all applications is available at [`status.freecodecamp.org`](https://status.freecodecamp.org)
+The build and deployment status for the code is available in [our DevOps Guide](/docs/devops.md).
+The general platform status for all our applications is available at [`status.freecodecamp.org`](https://status.freecodecamp.org)

 ### License